Skip to main content

 5. International travel grant from the Royal Society of Chemistry (RSC), September 2015, £800

-6. Co-applicant of the Researcher-Led Initiative grant '‘Negative results: not junk, but an opportunity to learn'’ funded by the University of Exeter Researcher Development and Research Culture team, 2018, £1000
+6. Co-Investigator: Researcher-Led Initiative grant '‘Negative results: not junk, but an opportunity to learn'’ funded by the University of Exeter Researcher Development and Research Culture team, 2018, £1000

 Invited talks